Art3mK/AWS-CDA/databases/dynamodb.md

 - one attribute
 - no two items can have the same partition key value
+- The minimum length of a partition key value is 1 byte.
+The maximum length is 2048 bytes.

 input to an internal hash function.
 Function output determines the partition (physical location)